ved-sharma/ImageAnalysis-RockefellerUniversity.github.io/usergroup.md

 Presenter: Ved Sharma, BIRC, The Rockefeller University
 Location/Time: 506 Greenberg Building (CRC), 2-3 pm

+- Spoke about checking the Z-stack voxel size and viewing it along all dimensions (XY, YZ, XZ) using orthogonal views or reslicing, before proceeding with 3D segmentation
-- went over 3D segmentation tools in Fiji
+- Discussed 3D segmentation tools availbale in Fiji - 3D
 - Showed some user examples of 3D segmentation using StarDist and Cellpose
 -